stonerlab/Stoner-PythonCode/doc/UserGuide/datafolder.rst

 The :py:mod:`Stoner.Folders` contains classes to make this job much easier.

 For the end-user, the top level classes are :py:class:`DataFolder` for :py:class:`Stoner.Data` and :py:class:`Stoner.Image.ImageFolder` doe xollections of
-:py:class:`Stoner.ImageFile`s.
-These are designed to complement the corresponding data classes :py:class:`Stoner.Core.Data` and :py:class:`Stoner.ImageFile`.
+:py:class:`Stoner.Image.ImageFile`s.
+These are designed to complement the corresponding data classes :py:class:`Stoner.Data` and :py:class:`Stoner.ImageFile`.
 Like :py:class:`Stoner.Core.Data`, :py:class:`Stoner.Folders.DataFolder` is exported directly from the :py:mod:`Stoner` package, whilst the
 :py:class:`Stoner.Image.ImageFolder` is exported from the :py:mod:`Stoner.Image` sub-paclkage.

-:py:class:`DataFolder` and it's friends are essentially containers for :py:class:`Stoner.Core.Data` (or similar classes from the
-:py:mod:`Stoner.Image` package) and for other instances of :py:class:`DataFolder` to alow a nested heirarchy to be built up.
+:py:class:`DataFolder` and it's friends are essentially containers for :py:class:`Stoner.Data` (or similar classes from the :py:mod:`Stoner.Image` package) and for other instances of :py:class:`DataFolder` to alow a nested heirarchy to be built up.
 The :py:class:`DataFolder` supports both sequence-like and mapping-like interfaces to both the :py:class:`Stoner.Core.Data` objects and the
 'sub'-:py:class:`DataFolder` objects (meaning that they work like both a list or a dictionary).